I’m not leaking milk – Will I be able to breastfeed?

-Another point to note is that even if you have been leaking milk in pregnancy or during breastfeeding and then as the weeks have gone on you have noticed that there isn’t as much leakage (or none at all) then that’s also absolutely fine.
+Even if you have been leaking milk during pregnancy or the early breastfeeding days, and then as the weeks go on, you notice there isn’t as much leakage (or none at all), then that’s also absolutely fine.

 Review dates, references & further resources

 Version 1.1 published in March 2019.
 Next review date: Jan 2022